MicrosoftDocs/quantum-docs/articles/hybrid-computing-integrated.md

 # Integrated quantum computing

 Integrated quantum computing brings the classical and quantum processes together, allowing classical code to control the execution of quantum operations based on measurement results while the physical qubits remain alive.
 Using common programming techniques, such as nested conditionals, loops, and function calls, a single quantum program can run complex problems, reducing the number of shots needed.
-Leveraging qubit re-use techniques, larger programs can be run on machines with a smaller number of qubits.
+Leveraging qubit re-use techniques, larger programs can be run on machines utilizing a smaller number of qubits.

 ![Integrated batch quantum computing](~/media/hybrid/integrated-2.png)